weiserlab/ambuj/stico.md

 ## Funding
 STICORS is generously supported (or have been previously supported) through grants from following agencies:

-* Sweden Innovation Agence (VINNOVA) hosted at Uppsala University, Sweden
+* Sweden Innovation Agency (VINNOVA) hosted at Uppsala University, Sweden
 * 2019 ABB Research Award in Honour of Hubertus von Grünberg hosted at University of California, Berkeley
 * National University of Singapore (Startup grant)